bpurinton/PebbleCounts/docs/PebbleCounts_Manual_md.md

 ## Disclaimer
 PebbleCounts is a free (released under GNU General Public License v3.0) and open-source application written by a geologist / amateur programmer.
 If you have problems installing or running the software contact me [purinton@uni-potsdam.de](purinton@uni-potsdam.de) and I can help!

+# Quick note on imagery and running PebbleCounts
+Georeferenced ortho-photos should be in a [**UTM projection**](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system), providing the scale in meters.
+You can use the [gdal](https://www.gdal.org/) command line utilities to [translate rasters between various projections](https://www.nceas.ucsb.edu/scicomp/recipes/gdal-reproject).
+Because PebbleCounts doesn't allow you to save work in the middle of clicking it's recommended that you don't use images covering areas of more than 2 by 2 meters or so.
+Furthermore, the algorithm is most effective on images of 0.8-1.2 mm/pixel resolution, where a lower cutoff of 10-pixels is appropriate.
+Resampling can also be accomplished quickly in [gdal](https://www.gdal.org/).
+For higher resolution (< 0.8 mm/pixel) imagery it's recommended not to go above 1 by 1 meter areas, particularly if there are many < 1 cm pebbles, and also to increase the lower cutoff (`-cutoff` flag) value to 25-pixels.
+If you want to cover a larger area simply break the image into smaller parts and process each individually, so you can give yourself a break.
+If at anytime you want to end the application simply press *CTRL + C*.

 # Installation
 The first step is downloading the [GitHub repository](https://github.com/bpurinton/PebbleCounts) somewhere on your computer.
 The folder should contain: